ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

   3. Kubernetes metrics - Deploy kube-state-metrics

-todo:high priority: after search on page meals and cabin, if cabin not exists add notify me button like on booking details, i also receied email cabin evailable but when i enter url i see aucune cabine disponible pour le moment, i know staging db where empty but why i receie email, check availabiity may look for local db?done todo:later check availaibility will check from external api todo:check every how much time price changed on api and setup TTL on that for cache(instead of 5mn maybe 2 hours or more)
+todo:search for vehicule from list extracted from ferryhopper to set its detail, select from db this should get from saved from fh todo:now we get 14 cabin, it missing only the shared cabins i think todo:high priority: after search on page meals and cabin, if cabin not exists add notify me button like on booking details, i also receied email cabin evailable but when i enter url i see aucune cabine disponible pour le moment, i know staging db where empty but why i receie email, check availabiity may look for local db?done todo:later check availaibility will check from external api todo:check every how much time price changed on api and setup TTL on that for cache(instead of 5mn maybe 2 hours or more)